antvis/G6/packages/site/docs/api/graphLayout/fruchterman.en.md

     clusterGravity: 30,
     maxIteration: 2000,
     workerEnabled: true, // Whether to activate web-worker
-    gpuEnabled: true     // Whether to enable the GPU parallel computing, supported by G6 4.0 },
+    gpuEnabled: true, // Whether to enable the GPU parallel computing, supported by G6 4.0 },
 });
 ```